 NOT YET, the makeshift whiteboard read.
 STILL ASSIMILATING.

 [Bitefighter.]
 Peter’s lower lip trembled.
 [I’m sorry I let you down.
 I shouldn’t have—]

 ALL PART OF GRAND DESIGN, it read.
 His grin widened.
 NO WORRIES.

 Bitefighter dropped to his knees and began scribbling on his whiteboard.
 When he held it up, it read: SLEEP NOW.
 TALK LATER.
-He held it still for a few seconds, making sure they saw it, then set it down and lay on his side.
-He pressed his hands together, rested his oversized head on them, and curled his legs up to his sunken little chest.
-His chest and potbelly began to rise and fall in rhythmic time.
+He held it still for a few more seconds, then set it down and lay on his side.
+He pressed his hands together, rested his oversized head on them, and curled his legs up to his little chest.
+His chest and potbelly rose and fell in rhythmic time.

 [Unbelievable.]
 Peter projected.
 [Who would have thought that my ten-pound terrier was an immortal warrior?
 Not only that: he’s reincarnated as a hyper-intelligent bicycle that eats magic fucking mushrooms.]

 [I always knew he was special.]
 Kora projected.
 [I’d tell him what I wanted, and oftentimes, he would do it in a more efficient manner than I had first envisioned.
-He would disobey my order, if he saw foolishness in it.]
+Sometimes, he would outright disobey me, if I was being foolish.]
 Her gaze lifted, growing distant with long-ago memories.
 [I could always trust him to chock me.]
 She turned to Eun.
 [Is that the word?
 ‘Chock?’]

 [Check.]
 Eun corrected.
 [You could trust him to check you.]